Enable Environment Telemetry

 For online environments

 For Business Central online, you can enable telemetry on environments either from the admin center or by using the the admin center API.
 To use the admin center, complete the following steps.
 For information about using the admin center API, go to Put AppInsights key.

 The following video shows how to enable telemetry for online environments.

 From the admin center

 In the Business Central administration center, select Environments, and then select the environment that you want to change.

 The next steps require a restart to the environment, which is triggered automatically at the end of this procedure.
 Plan to do this during non-working hours to avoid disruptions.

 On the Environment page, the Application Insights Key field shows if the environment already uses application insights.

-To enable application insights, choose the Define caption, and then, in the Set Application Insights Key pane, choose the Enable application insights field and enter the instrumentation key in the Instrumentation Key field.
+To enable telemetry, choose the Define caption, and then, in the Set Application Insights Key pane, choose the Enable application insights field and enter the instrumentation key in the Instrumentation Key field.

-In version 15 and 16, to enable application insights, choose the Application Insights Key action, and then specify the instrumentation key.
+In version 15 and 16, to enable telemetry, choose the Application Insights Key action, and then specify the instrumentation key.